andywer/webpack-blocks/packages/webpack/README.md

 #### when(condition: boolean, configSetters: Function[]): Function

-Applies an array of webpack blocks only if `condition` is true.
+Applies an array of webpack blocks only if `condition` is true (or truthy).

 Use like this: